 Blog > Produit > Article

-What is the Product Market Fit ?
+What is the Product Market Fit and how to achieve it ?

 The Product Market Fit must be considered starting from the first stages of product creation.
 It allows you to check the relevance of your product and determine if it has a place in your market.
 Whether you are a Product Manager, Product Owner, entrepreuneur. se, member of a product team (or just curious) this article will help you take one of the first crucial steps of Growth.